-Amol Padwad and Richard Smith will lead this 4-day workshop to introduce teachers of English to the principles and practices of exploratory action research.
-The workshop will be followed up with mentoring and other support by volunteers from AINET, the All-India Network of English Teachers, and by the Department of ELT, Gauhati University.
+Amol Padwad and Richard Smith led this 4-day workshop to introduce teachers of English and teacher educators in Assam, India, to the principles and practices of exploratory action research.

-Through this four day workshop, the Department of ELT at Gauhati University hopes to support English language teachers
+Through this four day workshop, the Department of ELT at Gauhati University hoped to support English language teachers

 - in taking up exploratory classroom research that will give them a better understanding of their teaching and learning contexts